devkofi/udacity-microservices/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/devkofi/udacity-microservices/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/devkofi/udacity-microservices/tree/master)

-## Project Overview
+---
+# PROJECT OVERVIEW

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This project applies the skills you have acquired in the course to operationalize a Machine Learning Microservice API.

 You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).

 This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-### Project Tasks
+<br/><br/>

+---

+# PROJECT TASKS

 Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will:
 * Test your project code using linting